eddievaltix/valtix-tf-aws-central/README.md

 This Terraform template creates a Valtix ingress and egress gateways in a AWS centralized inspection architecture with Transit Gateway.
 The templates are split into the following template folders:

 ## valtix_iam
 This template creates the IAM policies and roles required for Valtix controller to work with the AWS account as well as the account registration on the Valtix controller.
-This is created in a separate template as these resources tend to be more mostly static in a deployment.
+This is created in a separate template as these resources tend to be mostly static in a deployment.

 ## valtix_policy
 This template creates example IPS, WAF, Malicious Sources profiles, address objects, services, rules and policy rulesets.
 The reason why this was created as a separate template is that these resources tend to be more dynamic in most deployments.